sofyasher/ships/README.md

 1. Make sure, you have installed [Node JS + npm](https://nodejs.org/en/download) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) first.
 2. In the project directory run `yarn` to install dependencies.
 3. In the project directory run `yarn build`.
 4. Copy the content of `<root>/build` folder and upload it to your hosting.
-You will probably need to copy the `<root>/.htaccess` configuration to you hosting for correct routing too.
+You will probably need to copy the `<root>/.htaccess` configuration to your hosting for correct routing too.

 ## Testing
 1. In the project directory run `yarn test`.